iturner72/book-notes/tribe_of_mentors.md

     call to action.
 You are the author of your own life, and it's never too late to replace the stories you tell yourself and the world.
 It's never too late to begin a new chapter, add a surprise twist, or change genres entirely.
+* xxi Remember those rejection letters I mentioned receiving for this bool?
+Some of the polite declines were so good that I included them!
+There are three "How to Say No" interludes that feature actual emails.

+### Samin Nosrat
+* 1 Samin Nosrat is a writer, teacher, and chef.
+Called "a go-to resource for matching the correct techniques with the best ingredients" by *The New York Times*, and "the next Julia Child" by NPR's *All Things Considered*,